reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 Updating is like installing the list.
 Simply make sure your paths are the same and tick the `overwrite installation` button.
 Please keep in mind any mods you have added will be deleted when updating.
 To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with `[NoDelete]`.

->[!IMPORTANT]
->Saves can be continued across **Save-Safe** updates.
-Updates will be indicated whether or not they are **Save-Safe** on the [Changelog](https://github.com/Oghma-Infinium/Apostasy/blob/main/CHANGELOG.md).
-It is suggested that you backup your saves before updating if you plan on continuing them.

->[!TIP]
->RaceMenu presets can be placed in the `[NoDelete] RaceMenu Presets` mod under the `Stock List [NoDelete]'s` separator of MO2 if you want to ensure they are saved after an update.

 ## Removing the Modlist

-Simply delete the Apostasy folder.
-Congratulations, you have uninstalled Apostasy.
+Simply delete the mod list folder.
+Congratulations, you have uninstalled the mod list.

 ## Issues

-Please check the [FAQ](https://github.com/Oghma-Infinium/Apostasy/blob/main/Documentation/FAQ.md) first if you have any issues.

 >[!TIP]
->If you encounter any bugs or issues while playing the list, the [Waking Dreams](https://discord.gg/4WwqfK5yHg) support server is preferred and will have the fastest turn around time for support.
-Alternatively, you can leave an issue report on the Github [Issues Page](https://github.com/Oghma-Infinium/Apostasy/issues).
+>If you encounter any bugs or issues while playing the list, the [reyqune's discord server](https://discord.gg/QjBtu2JA) support server is preferred and will have the fastest turn around time for support.

 ## Credits and Thanks

 - *YOU* for reading this.
 - Everyone who contributed to the making of the included mods that are included in this here mod list
-- Aljo for making the template this readme is based on
+- The makers of the template for which this readme is based upon for making the readme this readme is based on which made it easier to make a readme
+- The wabberjack devs for making wabberjack